 Call it what you want: list building, lead generation, customer acquisition… If you’re in business, you need to be building an audience of potential customers that are likely to become paying clients down the line.

-Unfortunately, list building is an activity that is often overwhelming and that falls to the bottom of a busy business owner's todo list.
-Yet, it's one of the most reliable predictors of revenue growth, because customers are the lifeblood of any business.
+Unfortunately, successful list building is time consuming and can often feel overwhelming.
+This activity naturally falls to the bottom of a busy business owner’s to-do list.
+Yet, it’s one of the most reliable predictors of revenue growth, because customers are the lifeblood of any business.

 Instead of sharing “yet another list of lead generation tips”, I’d like to share some of the habits that successful list builders use to keep growing their audiences year after year.